xiaonia/kotlin-web-site/pages/docs/reference/extensions.md

 </div>

-In case of a name conflict between the members of the dispatch receiver and the extension receiver, the extension receiver takes precedence.
-To refer to the member of the dispatch receiver you can use the [qualified `this` syntax](this-expressions.html#qualified).
+<span style="color:red;">In case of a name conflict between the members of the dispatch receiver and the extension receiver, the extension receiver takes
+precedence.
+To refer to the member of the dispatch receiver you can use the [qualified `this` syntax](this-expressions.html#qualified).</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only>